Electoral Act 1993

 You could also call this:

-"Counting votes that people cast before the main voting day"
+"Counting votes cast before election day"

 Illustration for Electoral Act 1993